lansana/ng2-modals/README.md

   openConfirmModal() {
     this.modalService.create(ConfirmModalComponent, {
+      // Options/callback functions go here.
-      // Options go here... these will override class properties of ConfirmModalComponent });
+      // These will override class properties of ConfirmModalComponent.
+    });
   }
 }